 Is the Writing Center only for struggling writers?

-No. All writers need readers for their work.
-The Writing Center is open to any Boise State student, faculty, or staff.
+No. All writers need readers for their work!
+The Writing Center is open to any Boise State student, faculty, or staff member.

 What kind of papers can I bring in?

 Any paper can be brought in for consultation.
-Writing assignments, resumes, scholarships, lab reports, and fiction are all acceptable.
+Writing assignments, resumes, personal statements, scholarship applications, lab reports, and fiction are all acceptable.

 Can the Writing Center proofread my paper?